KodrAus/mentor-rfcs/default-fields/0000-default-fields.md

 The above error is based on `E0015` for trying to initialise a constant with a non-constant expression.
 As the scope of constant expressions changes this message will change too.

-Field defaults are shorthand for the 'real' initialiser, where values for missing fields are added with the supplied default expression:
+Field defaults are like a shorthand for the 'real' initialiser, where values for missing fields are added with the supplied default expression:

 ```rust
 let foo = Foo {